rocketk/jorm/README.md

 ### Hide the specified column or field

-In some cases, you want to hide the value of a column, you can use the `omit()` method to achieve this:
+In some cases, you want to hide the value of a column, you can use the `omit()` method to get it:
 ```java
 final Jorm db = new Jorm(ds);
 final Optional<Employee> employee = db.query(Employee.class).omit("profile").where("name=?", "Jack").first();